 In recent years new projects focused on multiculturalism, cosmopolitanism and diversity have strengthened our research impact.
-Associate Professor Anita Harris‘ (Sociology Adjunct) work on the lives of young Muslims, Professor Zlatko Skrbis‘ work on contemporary cities and cosmopolitanism and Dr Helen Forbes-Mewett‘s investigation of the experiences of international students sit at the cutting edge of current debates on diversity and social inclusion.
+Professor Zlatko Skrbis‘ work on contemporary cities and cosmopolitanism and Dr Helen Forbes-Mewett‘s investigation of the experiences of international students sit at the cutting edge of current debates on diversity and social inclusion.

 Multiculturalism and cosmopolitanism